gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![Deploy servers page](deploy-servers.png)
   _Figure 14.
 Deploy servers page._

-10. On the far right-hand side of the "Edit Server" page the URL for "Automatic Deployments" is displayed - select all of the text of this URL and then copy to your clipboard.
+10. On the far right-hand side of the "Edit Server" page the URL for "Automatic Deployments" is displayed - select the text of this URL and then copy to your clipboard.

   ![Deploy edit server page](deploy-edit-server.png)
   _Figure 15.
 Deploy edit server page._